Braco, Perth and Kinross: History

-Roman occupation on the Gask Ridge stretching across Scotland included the Roman Fort of Ardoch located to the north of Braco.
+Roman occupation along the Gask Ridge stretched across Scotland and included the Roman Fort of Ardoch, located to the north of Braco.
 The ramparts and ditches of the Roman camp are still plainly visible and it is a scheduled monument.

 In 1442 over thirty pieces of land were confirmed to Michael Ochiltree, the Bishop of Dunblane, by King James II of Scotland.
 These included the Braco estate, which at the time was known as Brecache.
 "Breac Achadh" means "Spotted Field" in Gaelic, i.e. a field partly cleared of bracken.

 A permanent fixture at the nearby Lodge Park is the Knaik or Knaick Bridge which dates from the 15th century.
 An interpretation board for the village and parking for the fort is also by the park entrance.

 The village of Braco was established in 1815 following the sale or feu of lands owned by James Masterson.
 The village marked the bicentenary in 2015 with events timed around the issuing of the first feus in May.

 Notable residents

-Famous past residents of Braco have included the founder of the Football League, William McGregor, computer game designer, Chris Sawyer and artist, Ronald Forbes.
+Famous past residents of Braco have included the founder of the English Football League, William McGregor, computer game designer, Chris Sawyer and artist, Ronald Forbes.

 The anatomist Robert Howden FRSE was born here in 1856.